brodybits/mbflow/README.md

 ## Overall architecture/design

+A program or system is a [directed acyclic graph (dag)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) of components that are connected to each other via inport-outport connections, which are currently based on simple mailbox objects.
+An inport is a message flow inbox or "flowbox" that currently supports only an "inline" flow style and holds a single message for processing.
+An outport is a message flow "outbox" that posts each message into a connected inport.
+Other types of inports and outports may be added in the future.

-A program or system would be a [directed acyclic graph (dag)](https://en.wikipedia.org/wiki/Directed_acyclic_graph) of components that are connected to each other via very simple message flow mailboxes.
-Each message flow mailbox can hold only one message, which is an arbitrary object.
-When a sender puts a message into a mailbox, it calls the trigger function on the listener if it is connected and the listener _may_ get and consume the message from the message flow mailbox.
-Queueing can be added as special components or within existing components.
+When a sender puts a message into an inbox or "flowbox" (directly or through a connected outbox), it calls a trigger callback on the listener if one is connected and the listener _may_ get and consume the message from the message flow mailbox.

-Certain Node.js functions, such as http server listen(), will block the main program flow.
-In this case, the main program can post a control command into the server object and it will block while the server object is listening.
-Whenever the server function send calls a server object callback, and the callback posts the message into a mailbox, the listener will be able to handle the message and send it on.

-So the message flow mailbox, called a "flowbox" here, acts to provide both data flow control and program execution flow control.

-There is also an "outbox" object, that can be part of one component and connected to an input "flowbox" on another component.
+Queueing can be added as special components or within existing components in the future.

-There is now a "component" object that can be used to define components, and keep track of its input and output flow boxes.
+There is a "component" object that can be used to define components, and keep track of its inport and outport interfaces.
-It will support higher-level component flow and program assembly APIs to make this library easier to use.
-The component object now supports a virtual loop functionality, as shown in the sample HTTP server code below.
+The component object supports a virtual loop functionality, as shown in the sample HTTP server code below.
 The virtual loop will execute its function once every time a message is posted into an inbox of the component.

-FUTURE TBD/TODO:
-- If there is a pending message in an inbox and a downstream inbox is cleared, the virtual loop function should be triggered
-- The virtual loop function _should_ check the outbox before posting a message.
-More elegant solutions would include blocking the message processing when any or all outboxes are full and perhaps support for limited queueing.
+There is also a "composite" object that can be used to define a system of components that are connected based on a pure Javascript object that can be defined in JSON.

 This project takes its inspiration from the following projects:
 - [Flow-based programming (fbp)](http://www.jpaulmorrison.com/fbp/) which has its own user group as well as some reference implementations at: http://www.jpaulmorrison.com/fbp/software.html